 Take care of yourself!

 Xanax is strong, fast acting and has a very short lifespan in our blood stream, less than 24 hours, which is why it's the most abused of all Benzodiazepines.
-Adavan last 36 hours, Klonapin 36 hours, and valium 300 hours.
-Adavan and Klonapin, however, are miles apart as far as actual strength, with Klonapin being by far the strongest and longest lasting of the benzodiazepines.
+Adavan last 36 hours, Klonopin 36 hours, and valium 300 hours.
+Adavan and Klonopin, however, are miles apart as far as actual strength, with Klonopin being by far the strongest and longest lasting of the benzodiazepines.

 I hope this helps.

 I have been taking diazepam (Valium 5 mg.
 3 times daily)for 40+ years.
 (Not kidding) and last year was told by my Doctor that he was taking me off the drug.
 This happened after a Drug Counselor /Nurse Practitioner came into his office.
 It has been hell.
 I feel like I'm losing my mind.
 I have made the drug last as long as I could by cutting the dosage etc. I feel as though I have been kicked to the curb as a patient.
 Anyone have any ideas on how to handle this??
 Try another Health Provider??
 This is a total nightmare for me.
 I have never abused the drug.
 It was originally given to me as a last resort for panic attacks and extreme nervousness.
 Thank You.

 I think diazepam is the best.
 I took it for years until I had to change doctors.
 Now I am on alprazolam which works very good for me.
 Diazepam stays in your system longer than lorazepam